 You’re building an audience and boosting your credibility with great content.

-Maybe you’re even savvy enough to capture that audience with an exceptional email autoresponder, to keep building loyalty and authority.
+You’re capturing that audience with an exceptional email autoresponder, to keep building loyalty and authority.

 The problem is, you gathered your courage and tried selling your wonderful product or service … and there doesn’t seem to be anybody who wants to buy it.

-You’ve got No-Sales Syndrome.
 And it sucks.
 A lot.

 The truth is, just about every business gets hit by No-Sales Syndrome every once in awhile.
 (Pixar started out as a complete bust, mainly because they were trying to sell an image-rendering computer that no one wanted to buy.)